 X Not significantly different from selected jurisdiction

-The order of jurisdictions is based solely on unrounded values (up to eight decimal places) rather than the rounded values reported in the table, and does not take into consideration whether the scores between two or more districts are significantly different from one another.
-Information on whether there is a significant difference between jurisdictions is located in the column “Cross-jurisdiction significant difference.”
+The order of jurisdictions is based on numeric precision (up to eight decimal places) rather than the displayed precision and does not take statistical significance into consideration.
+To see whether there is a significant difference between jurisdictions, consult the column "Cross-jurisdiction significant difference."

 A negative number in the average score gap column indicates that the latter group in the comparison is higher than the group that it is compared to.

 When scores for a single student group (e.g., all students) are compared, the significant differences are displayed using adjustments for multiple comparisons.
 When gaps are compared, the significant differences displayed are based on single pairwise tests of statistical significance.

 For complete data, visit the NAEP Data Explorer.
 See scale score results for all students, by race/ethnicity, and family income.